aws/sagemaker-python-sdk/README.rst

 which are scalable implementations of core machine learning algorithms that are optimized for SageMaker and GPU training.
 If you have **your own algorithms** built into SageMaker compatible Docker containers, you can train and host models using these as well.

-For detailed API reference please go to: `Read the Docs <https://sagemaker.readthedocs.io>`_
+For detailed documentation, including the API reference, see `Read the Docs <https://sagemaker.readthedocs.io>`_.

 Table of Contents
 -----------------